valkey-io/valkey-doc/docs/management/security/acl.md

 By default there is a single user defined, called *default*.
-We can use the `ACL LIST` command in order to check the currently active ACLs and verify what the configuration of a freshly started, defaults-configured Redis instance is:
+We can use the `ACL LIST` command in order to check the currently active ACLs and verify what the configuration of a freshly started, defaults-configured Valkey instance is:

     > ACL LIST
     1) "user default on nopass ~* &* +@all"

-The command above reports the list of users in the same format that is used in the Redis configuration files, by translating the current ACLs set for the users back into their description.
+The command above reports the list of users in the same format that is used in the Valkey configuration files, by translating the current ACLs set for the users back into their description.

 The first two words in each line are "user" followed by the username.
 The